INJAZ Al-Arab: History

-INJAZ Al-Arab began its work in the Middle East & North Africa (MENA) region in 1999 and joining Junior Achievement, established its regional office in 2004.
-Since joining JA, and under INJAZ Al-Arab's founder and former CEO Soraya Salti's leadership, INJAZ grew in program availability, student participation, and reach.
+INJAZ Al-Arab began its work in the Middle East & North Africa (MENA) region in 2004, as it joinedJunior Achievement, and established its regional office.
+Since joining JA and under INJAZ Al-Arab's founder and former CEO Soraya Salti and Akef Aqrabawi's leadership, INJAZ has grown in program availability, student participation, and reach.
 Today, it operates in 13 countries as a federation of national operations.
 INJAZ Al-Arab's network includes Algeria, Bahrain, Egypt, Kuwait, Lebanon, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Tunisia, United Arab Emirates, and Yemen.

+INJAZ Al-ARAB Social Media

+INJAZ Al-Arab as a network has 1,249,483 followers regionally on all active social media channels.